notcorgi/absa-rm3/README.md

 Files description:
 - AspectExtraction_CNN.ipynb: the notebook containing all code, models, word embedding procedures etc.
 - glove.6B.300d.txt: the pre-trained embeddings from GloVe
-- Restaurants.xml: the dataset used for Training and Validation
+- Restaurants.xml and Laptop.xml: the datasets used for Training and Validation
 - RapportoAttività.pdf: the project report

 [1] Poria et al., 2016 "Aspect extraction for opinion mining with a deep convolutional neural